 A bomb blast outside the west London home of a British Member of Parliament, killed world-renowned medical scientist, Professor Gordon Fairley on Thursday (23 October).

-A bomb blast outside the west London home of a British Member of Parliament, killed world-renowned medical scientist, Professor Gordon Fairley on Thursday (23 October).
+Background: A bomb blast outside the west London home of a British Member of Parliament, killed world-renowned medical scientist, Professor Gordon Fairley on Thursday (23 October).
 Conservative Member of Parliament and ex-Government Minister, Mr. Hugh Fraser, and Caroline Kennedy, the 18-year-old daughter of the assassinated U.S. President -- John Kennedy -- escaped death by seconds.